 In April 2000, NL was served with a complaint in County of Santa Clara v.
 Atlantic Richfield Company, et al. (Superior Court of the State of California, County of Santa Clara, Case No. CV788657) brought against the former pigment manufacturers, the LIA and certain paint manufacturers.
 The County of Santa Clara seeks to represent a class of California governmental entities (other than the state and its agencies) to recover compensatory damages for funds the plaintiffs have expended or will in the future expend for medical treatment, educational expenses, abatement or other costs due to exposure to, or potential exposure to, lead paint, disgorgement of profit, and punitive damages.
 Santa Cruz, Solano, Alameda, San Francisco, and Kern counties, the cities of San Francisco and Oakland, the Oakland and San Francisco unified school districts and housing authorities and the Oakland Redevelopment Agency have joined the case as plaintiffs.
 In February 2003, defendants filed a motion for summary judgment.
 In July 2003, the court granted defendants' motion for summary judgment on all remaining claims.
-Plaintiffs have appealed.
+In March 2006, the appellate court affirmed the dismissal of plaintiffs' trespass claim, Unfair Competition Law claim and public nuisance claim for governmentowned properties.
+The appellate court reversed the dismissal of plaintiffs' public nuisance claim for residential housing properties and plaintiffs' negligence and strict liability claims for government-owned buildings and plaintiffs' fraud claim.

 In June 2000, a complaint was filed in Illinois state court, Lewis, et al. v.
-Lead Industries Association, et al. (Circuit Court of Cook County, Illinois, County Department, Chancery Division, Case No. 00CH09800).
+Lead Industries Association, et al. (Circuit Court of Cook County, County Department, Chancery Division, Case Illinois, No. 00CH09800).
 Plaintiffs seek to represent two classes, one of all minors between the ages of six months and six years who resided in housing in Illinois built before 1978, and one of all individuals between the ages of six and twenty years who lived between the ages of six months and six years in Illinois housing built before 1978 and had blood lead levels of 10 micrograms/deciliter or more.
 The complaint seeks damages jointly and severally from the former pigment manufacturers and the LIA to establish a medical screening fund for the first class to determine blood lead levels, a medical monitoring fund for the second class to detect the onset of latent diseases, and a fund for a public education campaign.
 In March 2002, the court dismissed all claims.
 Plaintiffs appealed, and in June 2003 the appellate court affirmed the dismissal of five of the six counts of plaintiffs, but reversed the dismissal of the conspiracy count.
 In May 2004, defendants filed a motion for summary judgment on plaintiffs' conspiracy count, which was granted in February 2005.
-The time for plaintiffs' appeal has not yet run.
+In February 2006, the court of appeals reversed the trial court's dismissal of the case and remanded the case for further proceedings.
+In March 2006, the defendants filed a petition with the Illinois Supreme Court seeking review of the appellate court's ruling.